cellux/mixtape/README.md

 ## Notes for LLMs / tooling

 - `assets/prelude.tape` is effectively the “stdlib” and includes doc comments with stack effects.
-- `test.tape` is a comprehensive executable specification of many words.
+- `tests/*.tape` files contain comprehensive executable specifications of many words.
 - Parsing expands syntactic sugar (`:name`, `@foo`, `>foo`, and time suffixes) *at parse time*.
 - Many operators (`+`, `*`, `sin`, …) are overloaded to work on both numbers and streams (sample-wise).
 - Streams are lazy; converting to a `Tape` is done with `take` (or automatically in the GUI when the eval result is finite).